anduscheung/datalouder_live_code_test/index.md

 - should apply hover effects and the click effects
 - long text should be chopped and ends with a dot dot dot

-4. The avatar placeholder image is in this url: [https://anduscheung.github.io/datalouder_live_code_test/avatar_placeholder.png](https://anduscheung.github.io/datalouder_live_code_test/avatar_placeholder.png)
+5. The avatar placeholder image is in this url: [https://anduscheung.github.io/datalouder_live_code_test/avatar_placeholder.png](https://anduscheung.github.io/datalouder_live_code_test/avatar_placeholder.png)

-5. For the search feature, we expect you to do it exactly the same as what you see in the demo, observe the GIF carefully to see how it behaves
+6. For the search feature, we expect you to do it exactly the same as what you see in the demo, observe the GIF carefully to see how it behaves

 ### Bonus

+We will be impressed if you can do the followings:

+1. Use typescript

-When displaying the list, sort the chats by the descending order, according to the date of it's latest chat
+2. When displaying the list, sort the chats by the descending order, according to the date of it's latest chat

 ### Expected result demo